vasu31dev/playwright-ts/docs/Utilities.md

 const text = await getAlertText(outOfStockButton());
 ```

-In this example, we're using various functions from actionutils to handle alerts:
+In this example, we're using various functions from `action-utils` to handle alerts:

 1. `acceptAlert(input: string | Locator, promptText?: string)`: This function is used to accept an alert dialog.
 The `input` parameter is a string or Locator representing the element that triggers the alert, and the `promptText` parameter is an optional parameter that specifies the text to enter into a prompt dialog.